kellynkts/Udacity_Data_Analyst_Nanodegree/P7-Design_an_A-B_Test/README.md

 * **Retention**: *Not a good invariant metric because the probability of payment after completing the 14-day free trial among number of user-ids who completed check-out is affected by the experiment.
 But it is a good evaluation metric since it is dependent on the results of the experiment.*
 * **Net conversion**: *Not a good invariant metric because the probability of payment after completing the 14-day free trial among number of unique cookies to click the "start free trial" button is affected by the experiment.
 But it is a good evaluation metric since it is dependent on the results of the experiment.*

 In the experiment, a "minimum 5-hour per week" screener is introduced with the objective to reduce non-committed enrollments i.e. reduce the number of non-payments after completing the 14-day free trial.
-Hence, in order to launch this experiment, I would require the evaluation metric **Gross conversion** to have a statistically significant decrease but not the evaluation metrics **Retention** and **Net conversion**.
+Hence, in order to launch this experiment, I would require the evaluation metric **Gross conversion** to have a statistically significant decrease but not the evaluation metrics **Retention** and **Net conversion** i.e. to have no significant change or an increase.

 ### Measuring Standard Deviation
 > #### List the standard deviation of each of your evaluation metrics.